If you or someone you know is sexually assaulted:

 - You are looking for a mental health provider who knows about sexual violence and trauma

-on others for their care.
 To make a report of abuse or suspected abuse call Child Protective Services at 1-800-452-1999 or Adult Protective Services at 1-800-963-9490.

 SASSMM participates in the Maine STEN Provider Council.
 We are committed to connecting survivors of human trafficking to the best supports in Maine.